crslade/iOSUsage/README.md

 ## Installation

-Download the DMG from the releases, then drag `iOSUsage` to your application folder.
+Download the DMG from [GitHub](https://github.com/crslade/iOSUsage/releases), then drag `iOSUsage` to your application folder.

 ## Recommended Usage